aziontech/azion-samples/README.md

 ## About the samples

-The functions in this directory were created as examples to be followed, so based on them, you can apply the logic your application requires.
+The functions in this directory were created as examples to be followed.
+Based on them, you can apply the logic your application requires.

 **Move to the Edge**!!!